-Loot: Dublin’s newest concept store on how to shop vintage in Ireland
+Loot: The Dublin concept store on how to shop vintage in Ireland

-The fashion stylist and creative director working on two of Dublin's most-loved brands - rêverie and recently, Loot - Katie-Ruby Robinson knows a thing or two about how to find long-forgotten vintage gems.
+The fashion stylist and creative director working on two of Dublin's most-loved brands - rêverie and Loot, which just opened a second location on Drury Street - Katie-Ruby Robinson knows a thing or two about how to find long-forgotten vintage gems.

 Find a store that speaks to your style